avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 ## Final thoughts

 I really liked this CTF (and Microcorruption in general).
-It showed that no matter the level of obfuscation, it's never a good idea to hide valuable information in the code.
-It takes a lot of time and perseverance, but it'll always be possible to reverse.
+It showed that no matter the level of obfuscation, it's always possible to reverse the code.
+It just takes a lot of time and perseverance.
+That said, this level would have been impossible with a better hashing function (probably).

 It also got me thinking about other types of obfuscation.
 This binary had a lot of garbage ops and very roundabout ways of getting simple things done.
 But it was easy to follow the entered password, and as a result you could always be sure you were still on the right path.
-And when the cmp instructions came, the answer was immediately evident.
+And when the cmp instructions revealed themselves, the answer was immediately evident.
 But what if that wasn't the case?

 For example, the values of the password you entered could be used to alter the very flow of the code.
 The flow could be a part of the validation process itself.
 It would make things much more difficult to follow and keep track of.
 In the end though, I suppose anything is reversible -- given enough resources.